This baked eggplant rollatini is easy to make and deliciously comforting. You won’t be able to resist the ricotta and basil-stuffed eggplant rolls!

 - Eggplant.
 Sliced, salted, and baked.

-- Olive oil – A must before roasting eggplant.
+- Extra virgin olive oil – A must before roasting eggplant.
 It provides fat and flavor to the typically bland vegetable.

 - Ricotta cheese – Try to find a low-moisture ricotta.
 The last thing you want is watery cheese!